NabaviLab/CNV-Sim/README.md

 optional arguments:
-  -h, --help            show this help message and exit -m NAME, --name NAME  a name to be used for simulated results. (default:
+  -h, --help            show this help message and exit -o OUTPUT_DIR, --output_dir OUTPUT_DIR
+                        a name to be used to create the output directory (overrides existing directory with the same name).
-                        test)
+                        (default: test)
   --cnv_list CNV_LIST   path to a CNV list file in BED format chr | start |
                         end | variation.
 If not passed, it is randomly generated using CNV list parameters below (default: